Skip to main content

 In addition, if the feature GracefulEviction is enabled, the eviction will be very smooth, that is, the removal of evicted workloads will be delayed until the workloads are available on new clusters or reach the maximum grace period.

 The graceful eviction feature is controlled by the Failover and GracefulEviction feature gates.
-GracefulEviction feature gate has also evolved to Beta since Karmada v1.4 and is enabled by default.
-If users use Karmada 1.3 or earlier, they need to enable the Failover and GracefulEviction feature gates of karmada-controller:
+GracefulEviction feature gate is enabled by default for now.
+You can enable the Failover and GracefulEviction feature gates of karmada-controller-manager:

 --feature-gates=Failover=true,GracefulEviction=true